Summer Flowering Bulbs: Gladiolus

 To ensure tall, straight flower spikes, staking is necessary.
 In beds or borders, individual plants will need to be staked.
 This can be accomplished using 1 x 1-inch stakes made from any suitable lumber.
 The spikes should be tied to the stakes at about 10-inch intervals with soft twine or cloth strips.
 In the cutting garden (as the row in the vegetable garden) 2 x 2-inch stakes can be inserted at about 10-foot intervals along the row.
 Wire or heavy twine is then stretched between the stakes at a spacing of 10 and 20 inches above the soil line.
 Individual plants can then be tied to the supporting wire or twine.
 Hilling up soil on both sides of the row likewise gives good support.

-Glads do not look well in the garden unless old flowers are kept picked.
+Glads are not attractive in the garden unless old flowers are kept harvested.
 Since they are used primarily for cutting, spikes should be picked in their prime for maximum life indoors.
 Cut the spike when the first floret is showing color.
 To cut the spike, insert a sharp knife above the second to fourth leaf and make a slanting cut up the stem.
 Immerse in water immediately to prevent wilting of the petals.
 Be sure to leave at least two, and preferably four, leaves on the plant after cutting spikes to help corms mature properly.
 Gladiolus spikes are very geotropic and should be stored in a vertical position until they are used.

 Curing and cleaning